Contact Us

 Working in various locations has given Miriam the experience and knowledge in challenges of providing home care nursing in the northern communities.
 She enjoys working with the community-based workers and supporting them in anyway she can.
 She admires advocacy and contributes this for her growth in nursing and ensuring the needs of clients are met at home.

-She is very happy and looking forward to working with the board of the NOHCCN and learning her new role, and to learn fro other. she wishes to give thanks for this opportunity.
+She is very happy and looking forward to working with the board of the NOHCCN and learning her new role, and to learn from others.
+She wishes to give thanks for this opportunity.

 Kerri is thankful for the opportunity and looks forward to working with the NOHCCN board.